 - Cut the top off an orange, like a lid.
 Poke some holes in it.
 Pour 1/2 -1 tsp of salt on the exposed orange.

 - Put the ‘lid’ back on and steam it for 15 minutes.

 - Put it in a bowl and peel away the skin.
 Eat the orange and drink its juice.

 For a dry cough or sore throat, William Lo recommends eating steamed Asian pear with rock sugar to moisten your throat and relieve your cough.

 - Skin the pear and cut the seeds out and the top off like a lid.

 - Fill the hole with rock sugar and goji berries.
 Put the lid on and steam the pear for 40 minutes.

-To relieve a cough, locate lung meridian acupuncture LU7 (on the edge of the palm, midway between the base of the thumb and wrist).
+To relieve cough, locate lung meridian acupuncture LU7 (on the edge of the palm, midway between the base of the thumb and wrist).
 Gently massage the point for 1 minute.

-To recover from a cold and relieve headache and neck tightness, locate gallbladder meridian acupuncture GB20 at the base of skull, in the depression between your spine and lateral neck muscles.
+To recover from a cold and relieve headache and neck tightness, locate gallbladder meridian acupuncture GB20 at the base of the skull, in the depression between your spine and lateral neck muscles.
 Gently massage the point for 1 minute.

 If you get coughs and colds frequently, William Lo suggests visiting a TCM practitioner to strengthen your body’s constitution and address any underlying issues.